rajesh-nitc/test-backend/README.md

 ```
 # Generation with APIs
-make prompt PROMPT='how is the weather in bengaluru and mumbai?'
+make prompt PROMPT='what is 1+1 and how is the weather in bengaluru and mumbai?'
-make prompt PROMPT='how much did i spend on entertainment this year?'

 # Generation with Vector Search
 make prompt PROMPT='suggest toys like Uno under $$25?'